LibraryCarpentry/lc-shell/episodes/02-counting-mining.md

 ---
 ##  Manipulating, counting and mining research data

-Now you can work with the unix shell you can move onto learning how to count and mine data.
+Now that you know a little bit about navigating the shell, we will move onto learning how to count and mine data using a few of the standard shell commands.
-These are rather simple and are unlikely to totally revolutionise your work.
-They are, however, alongside the consistent file structure and naming I touched on last week, the foundation of a more powerful set of commands that can count and mine your data.
+While these commands are unlikely to revolutionise your work by themselves, they're very versatile and will add to your foundation for working in the shell.

 ## Counting